Please Note:

 Introduction

 The purpose of the Cal Poly Procedures and Guidelines for Human Subjects Research is to provide information to support investigators who must obtain approval from the Cal Poly Institutional Review Board (IRB), and to provide guidance on the Cal Poly Policy for the Use of Human Subjects in Research.
-Copies of the Procedures and Guidelines for Human Subjects Research are available from the Division of Research, Economic Development, and Graduate Education (R-EDGE).
+Copies of the Procedures and Guidelines for Human Subjects Research are available from the Division of Research.
 Other guidance not included in this document is available on the Human Subjects webpage.

 Projects approved prior to January 21, 2019, must comply with the pre-2018 requirements of 45 CFR 46.
 Projects approved on or after January 21, 2019, must comply with the 2018 requirements of 45 CFR 46.
 Ongoing projects submitted for modifications or continuing review/extension requests will be reviewed in accordance with the requirements under which they were originally approved.
 The IRB may determine, upon review of a project approved under the pre-2018 requirements, to change the requirements to the 2018 version of 45 CFR 46.
 Upon request, a project approved under the pre-2018 regulations can be re-assigned to be compliant with the 2018 regulations, with the understanding that the project must then comply with all components of the 2018 regulations.
 Also, any project approved under the pre-2018 requirements with an expired approval will be considered a new project and will be reviewed in compliance with the 2018 version of 45 CFR 46.